EpocDotFr/sticky-notes-kanboard-sync/README.md

 Notes are stored in the `Note` table.
 Interesting fields are `Text` (note text in the [RTF](https://en.wikipedia.org/wiki/Rich_Text_Format) format) and `Theme` (note color).
 All other fields and tables either doesn't seem to be used at all or aren't interesting.

+## License

+> DBAD Public License (see [LICENSE.md](LICENSE.md)).
+> Copyright (C) 2016 Maxime "Epoc" G.

+Please note that the RTF parser in this project wasn't written by me, but by an unknown person.
+I found this parser somewhere in a ZIP file that I downloaded, and converted it to be used in Python 3.
+If you are the author, or if you know him, I'll happily credit you if you contact me.